 I believe wearing them when you have symptoms is best without a particular time frame and the brand I see most in the clinic is the Aircast kind with a light green air-filled pocket.

-I believe that there isn’t one brand better that the other, and it's more of a trial and error situation.
+There isn’t one brand better than the other, and it's more of a trial and error situation.
 In other words, find one that you like best.